HF-RapidResponse/volunteer-portal/README.md

 ### API

-In the project directory you can run:
+In the _api_ directory you can run:

 #### `conda env create`